trueos/trueos-docs/trueos-handbook/using.rst

 .. note:: These commands must be run as the superuser or **root**.

-To fetch the ports for the first time, us the following command:
+To fetch the ports for the first time, use the following command:

 :samp:`# git clone http://github.com/trueos/freebsd-ports.git /usr/ports`